Chapter 03: Filing Instructions for BA-3, Annual Report of Creditable Compensation

 Reporting Creditable Tier I and Tier II Compensation on Form BA-3

-Enter the employee's total Tier I creditable compensation, exclusive of sick pay and miscellaneous compensation.
-These amounts are reported separately on separate report forms.
+Enter the employee's total Tier I creditable compensation, exclusive of sick pay and miscellaneous compensation in item 11a.
+Those amounts are reported separately in items 11c and/or 11d.
 The creditable amount would never exceed the applicable Tier I annual maximum earnings base.

-Enter the employee's total Tier II creditable compensation under the RRA.
+Enter the employee's total Tier II creditable compensation under the RRA in item 11b.
 This amount is also limited to the applicable Tier II annual maximum earnings base.
 See Part III, Chapter 3 for a specific example on how to report Tier I and Tier II compensation.

 Note – Please keep in mind, if you are entering amounts that are higher than the Tier I and Tier II maximums, you may also be withholding excess tax amounts from the employee and overpaying your taxes as the employer.